 Along the way, I earned a masterís degree in journalism from the University of Colorado at Boulder.
 Then after working in features at Denver's beloved Rocky Mountain News, then returning to The Post as Sunday magazine editor, I joined the journalism faculty at CU-Boulder where I taught magazine writing and other print journalism skills to many wonderful graduate and undergraduate students.

 Over the years, I started writing personal essays on faith, family and racial healingógetting published in The New York Times Magazine, Newsweek, USA Today, USA Weekend, Chicago Tribune, The Denver Post, Rocky Mountain News, the Charles Stanley Ministries In Touch Magazine and aired on National Public Radioís Weekend Edition.

 Then I started writing books.
 My first title, My First White Friend, a personal story on racial healing, won a Christopher Award for "artistic excellence affirming the highest values of the human spirit."

 My next book, I Told the Mountain to Move, about my journey as a Christian woman to learn how to pray, was a finalist in Christianity Today Magazine's 2006 Book of the Year contest in the "Spirituality" category.

-My lastest projects include a One Year devotional, Godís Great Blessings, covering 52 virtues that God blesses, and Bound for Glory, a collaboration honoring African American spirituals and featuring the art of renown calligrapher Timothy Botts, with my reflections on his art.
+My latest books include a One Year devotional, Godís Great Blessings, covering 52 virtues that God blesses, and Bound for Glory, a collaboration honoring African American spirituals and featuring the art of renowned calligrapher Timothy Botts, with my reflections on his art.

 WRITING TO TEACH